-Note 5-Bank Borrowing and Trade Credit Arrangements
+Note 6-Bank Borrowing and Trade Credit Arrangements

-We have a \$50,000 credit facility collateralized by our accounts receivable that expires February 24, 2017.
+We have a \$50,000 credit facility collateralized by our accounts receivable that expires February 10, 2022.
 This facility can be increased, at our option, to \$80,000 for approved acquisitions or other uses authorized by the lender on substantially the same terms.
-Amounts outstanding under this facility bear interest at the one-month London Interbank Offered Rate, or LIBOR, plus a spread based on our funded debt ratio, or in the absence of LIBOR, the prime rate (3.50% at March 31, 2016).
-The one-month LIBOR rate at March 31, 2016 was 0.43%.
+Amounts outstanding under this facility bear interest at the one-month London Interbank Offered Rate, or LIBOR, plus a spread based on our funded debt ratio, or in the absence of LIBOR, the prime rate (4.00% at March 31, 2017).
+The one-month LIBOR rate at March 31, 2017 was 0.98%.
 The credit facility includes various customary financial ratios and operating covenants, including minimum net worth and maximum funded debt ratio requirements, and default acceleration provisions.
+Our bank line of credit does not include restrictions on future dividend payments.
 Funded debt ratio is the ratio of average outstanding advances under the credit facility to Adjusted EBITDA (Earnings Before Interest Expense, Taxes, Depreciation, Amortization, and Special Charges).
 The maximum allowable funded debt ratio under the agreement is 2.0 to 1.0.
 Decreases in our consolidated Adjusted EBITDA could limit our potential borrowings under the credit facility.
-We had no outstanding bank borrowings at March 31, 2016 or December 31, 2015, and accordingly, the entire \$50,000 facility was available for borrowings under the credit facility.
+We had no outstanding bank borrowings at March 31, 2017 or December 31, 2016, and accordingly, the entire \$50,000 facility was available for borrowings under the credit facility.

-At March 31, 2016 and December 31, 2015, we had security agreements with two financial institutions to facilitate the purchase of inventory from various suppliers under certain terms and conditions.
-The agreements allow a collateralized first position in certain branded products in our inventory financed by the financial institutions up to an aggregated amount of \$65,000.
+At March 31, 2017 and December 31, 2016, we had security agreements with two financial institutions to facilitate the purchase of inventory from various suppliers under certain terms and conditions.
+The agreements allow a collateralized first position in certain branded products in our inventory financed by the financial institutions up to an aggregated amount of \$75,000.
 The cost of such financing under these agreements is borne by the suppliers by discounting their invoices to the financial institutions.
 We do not pay any interest or discount fees on such inventory.
-At March 31, 2016 and December 31, 2015, accounts payable included \$27,811 and \$23,044, respectively, owed to these financial institutions.
+At March 31, 2017 and December 31, 2016, accounts payable included \$24,239 and \$33,061, respectively, owed to these financial institutions.